 When you replace your existing home loan with a new home loan from another bank, it is called refinancing.
-In Singapore, home loan refinancing is a quite popular financial move by borrowers, mostly after the lock-in period of the existing home loan.
-While refinancing, you have an option to change to another home loan with a shorter loan tenure or reducing your interest rates.
+In Singapore, home loan refinancing is quite a popular financial move by borrowers, mostly after the lock-in period of the existing housing loan.
+When you opt for refinancing, you have an option to change to another home loan with a shorter loan tenure or reduce your interest rates.

-You choose to refinance to Bank B with a lower interest rate of 1.80% keeping the remaining tenure the same at 20 years.
+You choose to refinance at Bank B with a lower interest rate of 1.8% keeping the remaining tenure the same at 20 years.
 Your monthly instalment would then be $2,482.

 The monthly savings you will enjoy would be around $167.
 Over the 20 year tenure, your total savings would then be $40,080.

 Let us take a step back and compare the refinancing option vs paying down your mortgage loan as indicated earlier.